W4G1/multithreading/README.md

 ## Importing Modules in Workers

-One of the most difficult aspects of Web Workers is handling imports.
-This library handles this automatically, enabling you to use dynamic `await import()` calls inside your spawned functions.
+This library simplifies module loading within Web Workers by supporting standard dynamic `await import()` calls.
+It automatically handles path resolution, allowing you to import dependencies relative to the file calling `spawn`, rather than the worker's internal location.

 You can import:

-1.  **External Libraries:** Packages from npm/CDN (depending on environment).
+1.  **External Libraries:** Packages from npm or CDNs (depending on your environment).
-2.  **Relative Files:** Files relative to the file calling `spawn`.
+2.  **Relative Files:** Local modules relative to the file where `spawn` is executed.

 **Note:** The function passed to `spawn` must be self-contained or explicitly import what it needs.
 It cannot access variables from the outer scope unless they are passed via `move()`.